 Given how risky it can be to perform horizontal directional drilling without knowing what lies beneath the surface, it is crucial for operators to approach such projects with caution.
 One of the most important steps that professionals can take for safety is to conduct a full risk assessment.
 As a leader in sewer pipe inspections, assessments and cross-bore prevention, Pro-Pipe has the expertise to examine an area closely and identify any possible hazards.

 Our team can take a close look at your site and point out any spots where a cross-bore inspection would be needed.
 We can provide solutions before and after any boring takes place.
 Through our lateral launch sewer lateral locating and mapping, we can ensure the customer knows which areas to avoid when drilling.
 Plus, we maintain a library of records so the national grid inspection data can be accessed in the future.
-If you want to learn more about how our services and experience can assist with your HDD needs, get in touch with us today.
+If you want to learn more about how our services and experience can assist with your HDD needs and avoid costly damages, get in touch with us today.